 How do you feel when you look in the mirror?

 If you don't feel very confident or at least positive, that's something that needs changing.

-This year's Mental Health Awareness Week is all about body image with a focus on how we think/feel about our bodies.
 If this is a topic that impacts your mental health, it's important to talk about it.
 If you struggle to do this, surround yourself with positivity on social media instead - it could rapidly improve your mental wellbeing.
 Keep an eye on the Mental Health Foundation's Instagram especially to keep yourself motivated and inspired.

 If you've ever felt negative about your body image, uncomfortable and/or insecure, you're not alone!
 It's completely normal to have periods like this BUT if you find that it has a long-term impact on your mental health, that is when you need to do something to improve it.

 That doesn't mean you need to start loving yourself overnight but it does mean that you should try to alter your mindset to ensure that you think positively and appreciate yourself more.

 When people talk about body image, they usually only refer to or consider females and think they're the only people who experience problems like this.
 In fact, it's something that affects everyone.
 Research has shown that 40% of men suffer from 'manxiety' - meaning that they worry about banter from their mates which usually means being teased about their body and how they look.
 A lot of men also feel pressured to have the 'perfect body' by TV, magazines and social media too.

 Sound familiar?
 If so, here are a few useful tips that might help you improve your mental health:

 Get rid of apps like Instagram and Snapchat if you feel like they're starting to affect you negatively.
 The last thing you need to see when you're feeling down is to see lots of toned and ripped men staring back at you.
 Remind yourself that only a small chunk of it is actually real!